vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 bit of pain in the lower right rib area, but the pain was much milder than last time, and I recovered relatively quickly after the jogging portion ended.

+## 2024-08-26: return to more normal level of jogging

+On 2024-08-26, I went jogging again.
+This time I jogged about 1.5 miles / walked 0.5 miles, which is more normal.
+Also, in an improvement over yesterday, I did not have any clear pain.